 Types of Roofing Shingles

 There are various types of shingles produced in the United States.
 Materials such as asphalt, wood, slate, metal, plastic, tile, rubber, and fiber cement.
 “Asphalt” shingles are by far the most popular shingle installed in America.
 They are relatively inexpensive and easy to install.
 “Wood” shingles are tapered pieces of wood and are very eye appealing but can be a fire hazard.
-“Slate” shingles are a natural stone.
+“Slate” shingles are natural stone.
 It is very heavy and requires a strong roof structure.
-“Metal” shingles are light-weight, comes in various colors, and mimics different types of roofing materials like wood, slate, or even asphalt shingles.
+“Metal” shingles are lightweight, come in various colors, and mimic different types of roofing materials like wood, slate, or even asphalt shingles.
 It is durable, 100% recyclable, and considered a green eco-friendly roofing product.
-“Rubber” shingles are made of rubber, and are the most hail resistant product available.
+“Rubber” shingles are made of rubber and are the most hail-resistant product available.
 There are other types of shingles not addressed here.

 Shingles come in eye-appealing colors, textures, and patterns.
-Shingles are the finished product of a three step roofing installation process.
+Shingles are the finished product of a three-step roofing installation process.
 Underneath the shingle installation is the decking and the underlayment.
-All three installation steps help to insure a sound and solid roofing system that is free of water penetration.
+All three installation steps help to ensure a sound and solid roofing system that is free of water penetration.
 They also serve to keep the contents of the structure dry, but also cool during the summer months and warm during the winter months.

 When it comes to protecting your home or business shingles are at the top of the list.
 There are shingles for every budget, every climate, and every décor.
 And a new shingle that is looking very promising is the “Solar Shingle.”
 The solar shingle is designed to look like a conventional shingle but gathers power from the sun and turns it into energy to use in your home.

 If you would like help picking out the right roofing shingles for your home or business, pick up the phone and call us today for your free, no-pressure estimate.